prashanth-sm/GETTING-AND-CLEANING-DATA-PEER-ASSESSMENT-PROJECT/README.md

 It unzip the files and reads all the data and stores it in corresponding variables Step 3:
 Then the following tasks are performed:
-1.Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set, using cbind command.
+Subject and Activity details are merged using rbind command.
 2.Extracts only the measurements on the mean and standard deviation for each measurement.
+This is done using grep with string matching"mean()" or "std()" .
+This data is stored as Extract.data
-3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+3.Uses descriptive activity names to name the activities in the data set.
+First the int values are converted to character values and then activity names are assigned to corresponding numbers.
+4.Appropriately labels the data set with descriptive variable names.
+All short form or abbreviated characters are changed to appropriate full string
-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject as "Average.values.data".
+Then "Average.values.data" is orderd as per subject and then as per activity and stored as "tidy.data"